MDiv with a Theology Concentration

 What Courses Will I Take?

-See each course you will take in these programs by reviewing our Academic Catalog.
+See each course you will take for this program by reviewing our degree worksheet and academic catalog:

 Faculty Highlight

-For more information about this degree program, please contact the Admissions Office or call 303.762.6937.
+For more information about this degree program, application process, and application deadlines, please contact the Admissions Office or call 303.762.6937.